Pasture-Based Beef Unit

 The goal of CEFS’ Pasture-Based Beef Unit is to operate a coastal plain beef cow/calf production system that maximizes profitability while minimizing expenses and has an acceptable impact on the environment.

 Our system is based on intensively-managed pastures.
-The main objective is to demonstrate to beef producers and other clientele how efficiently beef cattle can be produced in eastern North Carolina when the production system is managed intensively.
+The main objective is to demonstrate to beef producers and other stakeholders how efficiently beef cattle can be produced in eastern North Carolina when the production system is managed intensively.
 The Unit demonstrates all of our common production recommendations and is accessible to farmers, extension agents, and students.
 Management continually evolves to correct for recommendations that prove unmanageable at the farm scale and to allow for the incorporation of new, research-proven technologies.

 An advisory committee of faculty, producers, and industry personnel provides guidance and sets priorities for applied research projects to evaluate components that may be used in the system.